 It’s All About the Money – Budgets for Prime Day

-On Prime Day, there’s been an avg. of a 173% increase on total ad spend in years past.
-You should at least double your budget, if not even triple it, before both Prime Days.
+On Prime Day in 2019, there’s was an average budget increase of 78%.
+You should at least double your budget, before both Prime Days.

 As we discussed earlier, CTR goes way down on Prime Day.
 People are looking for deals, and they are buying items they weren’t necessarily looking to buy.

 Don’t let lower CTRs scare you away from increasing your budget.
 While people are slower to buy, they actually buy more!

 You always want to base your bids off conversion rates and revenue-per-click.
 With huge increase in conversion rates on Prime Day, your bidding can be more aggressive.

 But you can’t simply just be more aggressive around the board.
 It must be targeted aggression.
 That means honing in on certain placements such as top of search and product pages!
 Your base level bid needs to be stronger, but make sure it’s proportionate to the other two placements.

 In terms of how much stronger you should make your bids, think of it based on revenue-per-click.
 Things that convert regularly for you should get a 2X bid to keep pace with the increase of conversion rate.

 While a 2X increase on bids is extreme in literally any other case, it’s very much in play during the biggest day of the year for Amazon sellers.

 If you’re using a tool to set your bids, increase your target ACOS for Prime Day!
 This will tell the tool that you’re willing to be more aggressive and deal with the increase in bids.

 We recommend increasing your target ACOS by 10 points for standard products.
 That means if you have a target ACOS of 30% your target ACOS for Prime Day will be 40%.
 If you have a hot item, think about bumping up the target ACOS even higher.
 An increase of 20-30 points is alright for a product that converts well.